dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes-using-kustomize-tool.md

 {{< github-code-snippets 7f52357de8527b097dc8839413dba539 >}}

+In above `yaml` file we can see `namePrefix: dotnet7-` .
+This will add a common prefix to all resource like to pod, service etc. In my case pod and other resources will be something like this `dotnet7-web-app-<some hash>`

+#### Transformers
+Transformers will convert one config into another.
+Following are some common transformer:

+`commonLabel` adds a common label to all Kubernetes resources.

+`namePrefix` adds a common prefix to all resource names.

+`nameSuffix` adds a common suffix to all resource.

+`namespace` adds a common namespace to all resources.

+`commonAnnotations` adds a common annotation to all resources.

 ### 4. Kustomization in Overlays folder (kustomization.yaml)

 It  contains all the customizations that we want to apply to generate the customized manifest and reside in `overlays` folder.